jlstdio/QuantumComputingLearning/README.md

 # Learning Quantum Computing
-This repository is to archive on learning how to do Quantum Computing and how the quantum physic works
+> This repository is to archive on learning how to do Quantum Computing and how the quantum physic works

+# How can I test what I have learned?
+> Thankfully, IBM is letting people to experience real quantum computer. you can go to there website([here](https://www.ibm.com/quantum-computing/technology/experience)) and test.

 # Basic Quantum Computing